Some of the offers on this page may have expired.

 - If you request your balance transfer online, your card issuer’s website will take you through a step-by-step process where you’ll select options and enter information on a series of screens.

 - Look for confirmation.
-The issuer of your balance transfer card will notify you when the transfer is approved, but always check your other account(s) to make sure the old balance has been zeroed out.
+The issuer of your balance transfer card will notify you when the transfer is approved, but always check your other account(s) to make sure the new balance reflects the amount you’ve transferred.
 Pending charges made before you initiated the transfer will still show up.

 If you have questions at any point in the process, contact a customer service representative for help.
 It’s your money, after all, so you’ll want to get everything right.